transferwise/grails-spring-security-oauth/README.md

 then, follow Spring Security Core and OAuth plugins documentation.

-Sample configuration for OAuth plugin:
+Sample configuration for OAuth plugin (each provider needs the proper spring-security-oauth-* plugin):

 ```groovy
 oauth {